 "Network Governing Board" means the Board that is responsible for the overall management of the Network and is accountable to the NCE Steering Committee.

-"Network Manager" means the senior managerial employee of the Network who reports to the Governing Board.
+"Executive Director" means the senior managerial employee of the Network who reports to the Governing Board.

 "Position of influence" includes any position that entails responsibility for a material segment of the operation and/or management of a business.

-Upon joining the Network, each individual is obliged to disclose in writing to the Governing Board, through the Network Manager, any direct or indirect financial interests and/or positions of influence that could lead to a potential, apparent or actual conflict of interest (examples provided in Section 5.0 of this Appendix).
+Upon joining the Network, each individual is obliged to disclose in writing to the Governing Board, through the Executive Director, any direct or indirect financial interests and/or positions of influence that could lead to a potential, apparent or actual conflict of interest (examples provided in Section 5.0 of this Appendix).
 In addition, these submissions must be updated whenever the individual's circumstances change in a way that would necessitate a further disclosure.
 The individual also has the obligation to disclose any potential, apparent or actual conflict of interest when it arises during Network committee or Board meetings so that the committee or Board is aware of the situation and can take appropriate action.

 Financial Interest consists of: